G/T Identification Process

 • Community notices are placed on district & school websites regarding referrals.

 • The Alvin ISD gifted program does not offer assessments for non-enrolled students.
-Students must be enrolled and in actual attendance prior to consideration for GT assessment.
+Students must be enrolled and in actual attendance prior to consideration for G/T assessment.

 Assessment Grades 1-12